run-ai/docs/saas/workloads-in-runai/workload-assets/credentials.md

 These credentials allow users to authenticate and pull images from a Docker registry, enabling access to containerized applications and services.

-After creating the credentials, it is used automatically when pulling images.
+After creating the credential, it is used automatically when pulling images.

 1. Select a [scope](workload-assets.md#asset-scope).
 2. Enter a name for the credential.
 The name must be unique.
-3. Optional: Provide a description of the credentials
+3. Optional: Provide a description of the credential
 4. Set how the credential is created
    * **Existing secret** (in the cluster)\
-     This option applies when the purpose is to create credentials based on an existing secret
+     This option applies when the purpose is to create the credential based on an existing secret
      * Select a secret from the list (The list is empty if no secrets were [created in advance](credentials.md#creating-secrets-in-advance))
    * **New secret** (recommended)\
-     A new secret is created together with the credentials.
+     A new secret is created together with the credential.
 New secrets are not added to the list of existing secrets.
      * Enter the **username**, **password**, and **Docker registry URL**
-5. Click **CREATE CREDENTIALS**
+5. Click **CREATE CREDENTIAL**

-After the credentials are created, check their status to monitor their proper creation across the selected scope.
+After the credential is created, check the status to monitor proper creation across the selected scope.

 </details>